emmajanedrews/base-template/_posts/2017-07-14-when-not-to-sell-your-home.md

 To start, let’s estimate an approximate $250 per square foot on an addition.
 Keep in mind, though, that we can also estimate a value of $500 per square foot.

 In this case the money you are putting in is actually being doubled.
-But **you’ve got to be careful that you aren’t overbuilding for the neighborhood.**Determining if this is the case is something I’d be happy to help with.
+But **you’ve got to be careful that you aren’t overbuilding for the neighborhood.&nbsp;**Determining if this is the case is something I’d be happy to help with.

-If you have any other questions or want more information feel free to give me a call or send me an email.
+If you have any other questions or want more information, feel free to give me a call or send me an email.
 I look forward to hearing from you.